gogocruz/projeto_final_fp/README.md

 Player movement, logic - Cruz and Ritick

-Human or zombie wins - Ritik
+Human or zombie wins - Ritik and Cruz

 Ask Teacher Opinion about the 2 versions